python/cpython/Doc/library/sqlite3.rst

 Transaction control via the ``autocommit`` attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the :attr:`~Connection.autocommit` attribute to select a transaction mode.
+Use the :attr:`~Connection.autocommit` attribute to select transaction control mode.
-This attribute can also be set when :func:`connecting <connect>`.
+This attribute should preferrably be set using the *autocommit* parameter of :func:`connect`.

 Currently, *autocommit* defaults to :const:`DEPRECATED_TRANSACTION_CONTROL`.
 This causes transaction control to be selected using the